NGabry/MetaPlex/README.md

 The remultiplexing process can start from either a raw unmapped bam file such as what is given by an Ion Torrent sequencer, or a fastq/fastq.gz file.
 Aside from the sequences, all that is needed is a .csv containing all the index tag sequences used in the sequencing pool.
-This index map must follow the formatting outlined below and in the provided example.
+This index map must follow the formatting outlined in [the provided example](https://github.com/NGabry/MetaPlex/blob/main/reference_files/indexes.csv) (see below for details).

       sequenceFile : path to raw sequence file of type .fastq, .fastq.gz, or .bam